Involutive Brauer groups and Poincar\'e rings: Poincar e Poincare rings and schemes with involution

 where $ (-)^L $ is the functor of Remark \ref{rmk:Poincare_ring_has_underlying_C2_spectrum_alg} and the upper horizontal arrow is the canonical functor in Definition \ref{definition:poincare_ring_spectrum}. \end{lemma} \begin{proof} Follows from the récollement of $ \Spectra^{C_2} $ and Remark \ref{rmk:Poincare_ring_has_underlying_C2_spectrum_alg}. \end{proof}

 \begin{example}[Symmetric and Tate Poincaré rings] We note that the functor $\CAlg^\mathrm{p}\to \CAlg\left(\mathrm{Sp}^{BC_2}\right)$ admits both left and right adjoints.
-The left adjoint is given by the \textit{Tate} Poincar{\'e} ring where the structure map is the Tate-valued norm.
-The right adjoint is given by the \textit{symmetric} Poincar{\'e} ring To explain the naming convention, the first functor is named the Tate Poincar{\'e} structure after the map from the geometric fixed points to the Tate construction, i.e. the Tate diagonal.
-To explain why $R^s$ is called the symmetric Poincar{\'e} structure, by Theorem~\ref{thm:calgp_to_poincare_cat} the Poincar{\'e} $\infty$-category we associate to this Poincar{\'e} ring is $\mathrm{Mod}_{R}^\omega$ together with hermitian functor given by $\Qoppa^s(M)=\mathrm{Hom}_{N^{C_2}R}(N^{C_2}-, (R^s)^L)^{C_2}$.
-Since the map from the geometric fixed points of $R^s$ to the Tate construction is the identity, it follows that the map is then an equivalence.
-In particular, taking $M$ a discrete module we get that $\pi_0(\Qoppa^s(M))$ is given by bilinear maps $\langle -,-\rangle:M\otimes_R M\to R$ which are invariant under $\langle x,y\rangle=\langle y,\lambda(x)\rangle$, in other words these are $\lambda$-symmetric bilinear forms.
-See \cite[Example 1.2.12]{CDHHLMNNSI} for a discussion of this Poincar{\'e} $\infty$-category from the bilinear form perspective. \end{example}
+The left adjoint is given by the \textit{Tate} Poincar{\'e} ring where the structure map is the Tate-valued norm of Recollection \ref{recollection:Tate_valued_norm}.
+The right adjoint is given by the \textit{symmetric} Poincar{\'e} ring To explain the naming convention, the first functor is named the Tate Poincar{\'e} ring after the map from the geometric fixed points to the Tate construction, i.e. the Tate-valued norm.
+To explain why $R^s$ is called the symmetric Poincar{\'e} ring, by Theorem~\ref{thm:calgp_to_poincare_cat} the Poincar{\'e} $\infty$-category we associate to this Poincar{\'e} ring is $\mathrm{Mod}_{R}^\omega$ together with the hermitian functor given by $\Qoppa_{R^s}(M)=\mathrm{Hom}_{N^{C_2}R}\left(N^{C_2}-, (R^s)^L\right)^{C_2}$.
+Since the map from the geometric fixed points of $R^s$ to the Tate construction is the identity, it follows that the map is an equivalence, i.e. $ \Qoppa_{R^s} $ is equivalent to the symmetric Poincaré structure $ \Qoppa^s $ associated to the bilinear functor $ \mathrm{Hom}_{R\otimes R}(-\otimes \lambda^*-, R) $ (cf. Recollection \ref{rec:symmetric_Poincare_cat} and the dual to Lemma 1.3.1 of \cite{CDHHLMNNSI}).
+In particular, taking $M$ a discrete module we get that $\pi_0(\Qoppa_{R^s}(M))$ is given by bilinear maps $\langle -,-\rangle:M\otimes_R M\to R$ which are invariant under $\langle x,y\rangle=\langle y,\lambda(x)\rangle$, in other words these are $\lambda$-symmetric bilinear forms.
+See \cite[Example 1.2.12]{CDHHLMNNSI} for a discussion of this Poincar{\'e} $\infty$-category from the bilinear form perspective.